mattias-p/linky/README.md

 example_site/path/to/transform.md:3:  https://github.com/mattias-p/linky/blob/master/example_site/path/to/only-on-example-branch.md
 ```

-Then use sed to edit the links to point to the sister site:
+Use sed to edit the links to point to the sister site:

 ```sh
 $ linky example_site/path/to/transform.md | sed 's,/master/,/example/,'